 Bringing a Junior Estimator into the quoting process achieves several powerful results.
 First, the Head Estimator’s time and unique ability is reserved for the opportunities in the quoting process where they can apply their unique ability most effectively.
 This increases speed and output.
 Second, the Head Estimator frees up 6-10 hours a week to pursue their other responsibilities (inside sales, training, managing, etc.) which will make a deeper impact on the company.
 This ultimately increases revenue.
 Third, the Head Estimator’s decades of tribal knowledge is captured in one central location.
 This ensures that their expert knowledge is never lost.
 Fourth, the next generation is properly prepared and trained to take over the quoting process.
 This successfully bridges the Skills Gap.

 If this is a problem your team is dealing with, the question is, what are you waiting for?
-Sign up for a demo now, and take one of the first and most important steps to transforming your business.
+Sign up for a demo now, and take one of the first and most important steps to transform your business.